 |Fresh Berries||Omega-6 Fatty Acids (g/100 g)||Omega-3 Fatty Acids (g/100 g)||Ratio of Omega-6 to Omega-3 Fatty Acids (LA:ALA)||Total Fat (g/100 g)||Source|

 |Blackberries||0.19 0.4 0.36||0.09 0.3 0.26||2:1 1.25:1 1.3:1||0.34 1.0 1.0|| |

 USDA Önwt Debinet

 |Currants (red and white)||0.05 0.04||0.04 0.03||1:1 1.25:1||0.13 0.2||USDA Debinet|

 Why are cranberries so healthy?
-Blue and red fruits contain high contents of phytonutrients.
-These water-soluble pigments (anthocyanins) are said to have cell-protective and antibiotic properties.1 For example, blueberries contain proanthocyanidins that are said to have antioxidant and anticarcinogenic effects.2
+Cranberries are red in color, and blue and red fruits contain high levels of phytonutrients.
+These water-soluble pigments (anthocyanins) are said to have cell-protective and antibiotic properties.1 For example, blueberries contain proanthocyanidins, which are said to have antioxidant and anticarcinogenic effects.2

 Studies indicate that cranberries can have positive effects on coronary arteries.
 Regularly consuming cranberries is said to protect the heart.5

 Cranberries have been shown to have positive effects on lower urinary tract symptoms in elderly men.
 Prostate problems significantly decreased in the participants of the study.6